UoB-COMSM0110/2024-group-19/README.md

 </figure>

-These challenges are also explained in our [game video](https://youtu.be/xEocnZ7FiOo).
+These challenges and their implementations are also explained in our [game video](https://youtu.be/xEocnZ7FiOo).

    ---